a-bautista/mydashboard_tasks/README.md

 In AWS you have to create your Elastic Bean Stalk service to deploy your application but you need to create separate services such as the RDB configure the security groups, so you can connect your database container with the Amazon RDB service.
 When creating the EBS, you need to select the platform as multi container docker and then you click on the create environment.
 In your Amazon account there is something called the Default Virtual Private Cloud (VPC) which is used to contain all the services that you create.
 By default, all the services you create are disconnected and the VPC is used to bundle them together so they can start talking to each other.
 VPC are assigned as default per region.
 When you type VPC and then on Your VPCs you will find your default VPC.
 In order to connect your different services through the VPC, you need to configure the security group which are the rules that describe which services can connect through the VPC (you can find the security groups created under the VPC service and then look for security groups).

 To create an RDS service you type RDS and then you select the postgresql service, then you click on next and you set the following points:

 DB instance id: telos-db
-DB name: postgres
+DB name or initial db name: postgres
 PORT: 5432
-engine version : 11.1 (because that's the same version of your container) disable the automatic backups master username: postgres
+engine version : 11.1 (because that's almost the same version of your container) disable the automatic backups master username: postgres
 password: (use the same as you defined in your settings file)

 In network and security, you select the Default VPC, in public accessibility you select NO, then you select the create VPC security group.
-Now you need to create the custom security group, then you click on VPC and then you look for Security groups and then you hit on the Create Security Group and you put the name such as the name of your app, then you select your default VPC.
-Then you click on the Inboud rules and then you click on Edit and you leave Custom TCP, then you put the ports range 5432 which belongs to postgres and for the source you selec the Group ID of your newly created security group.
+Now you need to create the custom security group, then you click on VPC and then you look for Security groups and then you hit on the Create Security
+Group and you put the name such as the name of your app, then you select your default VPC.
+Then you click on the Inboud rules and then you click on
+Edit and you leave Custom TCP, then you put the ports range 5432 which belongs to postgres and for the source you selec the Group ID of your newly created security group.

 Now you you go back to the postgresql to add the security group.
 You select RDS, then you click on Instances and click on Modify then you go to Network and security and you add the security group you created previously.
 You click on apply immediately and then you click on Modify DB instance.
 You go back to the EBS and then you click on configuration and you select EC2 to select the security group you want to add in your EBS application.

+You go back to your elastic beanstalk, then you click on configuration and select your newly created security group in the EC2 menu.

-You set up the environment rules by going to configuration and under the software section you click on modify and you put all your postgresql variables.
+You set up the environment rules by going to configuration and under the software section you click on modify and you put all your postgresql variables that you defined on your docker-compose.yml file.
 When you type the PGHOST you need to look for the instance of your RDS full value (us-west-2.rds.amazonaws.com)

+Then you need to configure the IAM (User Access and Encryption keys) by selecting IAM from the main menu and then you create your new user, then you set your permissions by selecting attach existing policies directly and then on the search menu you type  beanstalk and you select all your permissions for now.
+You copy the access variables that are provided and you paste them in your travis-ci account under settings and then you create the protected variables for storing the keys.